2026 GET-AI SERIES: 2 . Trust in AI Systems: Detecting, Defending, and Securing Intelligent Agents

 Share

-We are excited to continue the Orange County Computer Society (OCCS) Global Emerging Technologies and Artificial Intelligent Series (GET-AI) Series—a monthly platform dedicated to spotlighting transformative innovations in computer science and technology.
+We are excited to continue the Orange County Computer Society (OCCS) Global Emerging Technologies and Artificial Intelligence (GET-AI) Series—a monthly platform focused on transformative innovations in computer science and technology.
 Hosted by the IEEE Orange County Computer Society Chapter, this series brings together professionals, students, and tech enthusiasts to explore the cutting edge of what’s possible.

-Following a highly engaging April session on Generative AI, where we explored core concepts such as LLMs, RAG, Agents, MCP, and hands-on AI application development, we’re excited to bring you our May Tech Talk focused on “Security in AI.”
+Following a highly engaging April session on Generative AI, where we explored LLMs, RAG, Agents, MCP, and hands-on AI application development, we are excited to bring you our May Tech Talk on “Security in AI.”

-Session 1: Intelligent Attack Detection & Provenance in Modern Systems (45 mins)
+Session 1: Intelligent Attack Detection & Provenance (45 mins)

-Modern enterprises generate massive, fragmented logs—making it difficult to move from isolated alerts to meaningful security insights.
+Modern enterprises generate massive, fragmented logs, making it difficult to derive meaningful security insights.

-In this session, we explore how AI is transforming attack detection and forensic analysis:
+This session explores how AI enhances detection and forensic analysis:

 • Graph-Based Intrusion Detection

-Learn how unsupervised graph representation learning uncovers complex, multi-step attacks hidden in network activity.
+Use unsupervised graph learning to uncover multi-step attacks in network activity

 • LLM-Powered Security Intelligence

-Session 2: Securing AI Agents — MCP Threats & Defense Strategies (45 mins)
+Session 2: Securing AI Agents — MCP Threats & Defense (45 mins)

-As AI agents integrate with tools, APIs, and external systems, they introduce new and largely uncharted attack surfaces.
+As AI agents integrate with tools, APIs, and external systems, they introduce new attack surfaces.

-This session includes a live, end-to-end demonstration of how AI agents can be compromised—and how to secure them.
+This session includes a live demo of how agents can be compromised—and secured:

 • Live Demo: Tool Poisoning & Agent Manipulation